 At the luxurious 111 Murray Street (New York City), there’s an unprecedented private jet concierge for residents willing to shell out an extra $125,000 for 25 hours of flight time.
-Each paying resident could get a SkyCard from Blue Star Jets that includes access to 13,500 aircrafts and helicopters from around the world.
-Price wise, at 10 percent lower on light and medium sized jets and 20 percent lower on heavy jets, this beats scouring for your own private jet service elsewhere.
+Each paying resident could get a SkyCard from Blue Star Jets that includes access to 13,500 aircraft and helicopters from around the world.
+Price-wise, at 10 percent lower on light and medium-sized jets and 20 percent lower on heavy jets, this beats scouring for your own private jet service elsewhere.

-EXPERTS’ OPINIONS: (JS) The jury is out on how helpful this amenity actually is.
+Jeremy Stein: The jury is out on how helpful this amenity actually is.
 Granted, it’s useful in potentially saving you the hassle to book your own private jet service, but there may be more to this amenity only if there’s a special rate involved.
 Even so, my doubts remain since there’s a wealth of amazing deals from private jet services out there, so I wonder how much staying power this amenity has.
-Yet, people are talking about it, so this is certainly an effective way to brand a property to a certain clientele.
+Yet, people are talking about it, so this is certainly an effective way to brand property to a certain clientele.

 When traffic gets bad and even the trip to your private jet becomes too time-consuming, there’s always the option of taking a helicopter from your building.
 Well, that’s if you’re one of the residents at Zaha Hadid Architects’ One Thousand Museum (Miami).

-(NB) This is another amenity with ongoing appeal but obviously not going to be widespread.
+Noble Black: This is another amenity with the ongoing appeal but obviously not going to be widespread.
 This makes luxury travel even easier, especially if you can combine it with the private jet service.

 With private garages on the same floor as the residences at Missoni Baia (Biscayne, Florida) and 200 Eleventh Avenue (New York City)—plus one that’s big enough to hold up to 11 cars at the penthouse of the Porsche Design Tower (Sunny Isles Beach, Florida), this is the ultimate amenity for paparazzi-proof privacy and unparalleled convenience.

-EXPERTS’ OPINIONS: (JS) I found this idea ridiculous at first, but it definitely grew on me.
-Unlike the many over-the-top amenities out there, the sky garage gets used everyday, and they actually change the way people live.
+Jeremy Stein: I found this idea ridiculous at first, but it definitely grew on me.
+Unlike the many over-the-top amenities out there, the sky garage gets used every day, and they actually change the way people live.
 In my opinion, this is perhaps the amenity with the most staying power.

-EXPERTS’ OPINIONS: (JS) This is pretty hilarious, but it makes sense.
+Jeremy Stein: This is pretty hilarious, but it makes sense.
 It’s nice that developers are trying to consider who the unit owners are and what kind of service they’d appreciate.
-For sure, it’s a location-specific amenity for neighborhoods with lots of families.
+For sure, it’s a location-specific amenity for neighbourhoods with lots of families.
 But with some people preferring to load and unload items to and from their strollers in their apartments, I don’t know whether the idea will stick.

-(NB) I think this amenity certainly has staying power.
-It responds to parents’ concern for where to park their strollers.
+Noble Black: I think this amenity certainly has staying power.
+It responds to parents’ concern about where to park their strollers.
 Of course, some people may choose to not use the service.
 But even for residents without children, there are times when a stray stroller could get in the way within hallways, so this is a great amenity to provide.

 To many people, one of the most important components of a comfortable home is hinged on the principles of Feng Shui.
 Given the global appeal of this sophisticated Chinese system of creating harmonious spaces, PARAMOUNT Miami Worldcenteradded this amenity in response to the building’s popularity among buyers from 38 different countries and 25 confirmed sales to Chinese buyers.

-(NB) This winning amenity shows how luxury is really in the details.
-Yes, you can order food from anywhere, but this is a deluxe service where you can have someone set the table and properly lay out the dishes.
+Noble Black: This winning amenity shows how luxury is really in the details.
+Yes, you can order food from anywhere, but this is a deluxe service where you can have someone set the table and properly layout the dishes.
 And for residents who want to throw an impromptu party, that’s almost like having your in-house catering staff.